 The name of the button (maximum 30 characters).

 (optional) The text to display on the button face.

 (optional) The filename for a graphic to display on the button face.
-See Toolkit button graphics for supported formats and information on creating transparent button graphics.
+See Toolkit button graphics for supported formats.

 METHOD (method_name[, elb_name])

 (optional) Specify a method to invoke when the button is clicked; optionally include the name of the library for the method.
 If not specified, the button’s name is the menu entry signaled when the button is pressed.

 (optional) The quick-select character for the button.
 If not passed or blank, the button will not have a quick-select character.

 On Windows, you can use the .BUTTON command to add buttons to a window.
 The maximum number of buttons allowed in a window is 127.

 When a window is being processed, its buttons are automatically enabled by default, and when a window is not being processed, its buttons are automatically disabled by default.
 However, note the following:

 The placement of the button is determined by the .BUTTON_SET command.
 If no .BUTTON_SET command is specified, the buttons are placed (in their defined order) at the bottom of the window, left-justified.